 Privately-backed student loans are not treated the same as federally-backed student loans when it comes to the death of a borrower.
 Private student loans, such as those from Sallie Mae or Wells Fargo, for example, often require cosigners.
 Whether the borrower or cosigner of the loan dies, that death can trigger default causing the entire balance of the loan to be due immediately.

-If you acquired student loan debt while married, upon your death your spouse may be responsible to pay your student loans in full if you live in a community property state.
+If you acquired student loan debt while married, upon your death your spouse may be responsible to pay your student loans in full if you live in a community-property state.
+Laws aren’t uniform across all community-property states however.
 Many community property states offer exceptions for education debts so that the spouse isn’t held liable for the debt unless they cosigned the loan.
 Each state has different laws when it comes to joint debt, find out the laws in your particular state.

 Life Insurance and Student Loan Debt